lucieabergeron/vertebrate_rate/README.md

 1. phylogeny contains the analysis conducted to create the UCE phylogeny and to calibrate the tree.
 2. mutations_analysis contains the script to analysis the DNM characteristics such as the mutational spectrum, the sex bias or the impact of the parental ages.
 3. other_analyses contains the analyses for heterosigosity, nucleotide diversity and effective population size.
+4. correlation contains the script to test the different life-history traits.

 # Requirements